 We’ve combed through it to bring you our suggestions for what to prioritize.
 Check our list of top picks below, which include a certain Oscar-winning black-and-white film, a doc about a Panamanian jazz group, a Costa Rican romantic tale about a contemporary dancer, a Guatemalan drama about gay conversion therapy, and even an anniversary screening of one of Edward James Olmos‘ greatest performances.

 José is a 19-year-old who lives with his mother in Guatemala, one of the world’s most dangerous, religious, and impoverished countries.
 He spends his days on crowded buses and delivering food on the streets.
-Resigned to his fate, he plays with his cellphone during free time, going on dating apps, and hooking up in street corners.
-When he meets Luis, he is thrust into a dimension of passion, pain and self-reflection.
+Resigned to his fate, he plays with his cellphone during free time, goes on dating apps, and hooks up in street corners.
+When he meets Luis, he is thrust into a dimension of passion, pain, and self-reflection.

 Cleo (Yalitza Aparicio) works as a live-in maid and nanny for an upper-middle-class family in Mexico City’s Roma district.
 When the family patriarch departs for an unusually protracted business trip, his wife Sofia (Marina de Tavira) is left at home.
 Inhabiting a role somewhere between family member and employee, Cleo helps Sofia and the kids through a period of difficulty, just as she is dumped by her self-absorbed boyfriend when he discovers she is pregnant.
 As both women face the possibility of single motherhood, it’s obvious that their disparate levels of social status will differently impact their possible futures.
 Roma subtly explores these ethnic and class divisions with a potent sense of emotional intimacy and historical acuteness.

 Barely 20 years old, Dolores Dreier (Lali Espósito), has spent the last two years hiding from the outside world under the ever-watchful eyes of her parents.
-The last person to see her best friend alive before her brutal death, Dolores is the only suspect in her murder.
+Dolores suddenly finds herself as the only suspect in her best friend’s murder; she’s the last person to see her alive before her brutal death.
 Under intrusive media scrutiny, and facing accusations from the general public and the speculation of friends and family, Dolores is feeling hollowed out and drained from the experience.
-At first reading like a criminal procedural, Gonzalo Tobal’s accomplished second feature The Accused develops into a reflection on the way our society processes true-life crime stories.
+At first reading like a criminal procedural, Gonzalo Tobal’s accomplished second feature Acusada (The Accused) develops into a reflection on the way our society processes true-life crime stories.